ray155093/azure-docs.zh-tw/articles/cloud-services/cloud-services-guestos-retirement-policy.md

 <properties
-   pageTitle="Azure 客體 OS 可支援性和淘汰原則指南 | Microsoft Azure" description="提供關於雲端服務使用之 Azure 客體作業系統的 Microsoft 支援事項資訊。" services="cloud-services"
-   documentationCenter="na"
-   authors="yuemlu"
-   manager="timlt"
-   editor=""/>
+   pageTitle="Supportability and retirement policy guide for Azure Guest OS | Microsoft Azure" description="Provides information about what Microsoft will support as regards to the Azure Guest OS used by Cloud Services." services="cloud-services" documentationCenter="na" authors="raiye" manager="timlt" editor=""/>